Scoring the Trustworthiness of Structured Outputs

 High Trustworthiness Scores

-The responses with the highest trustworthiness scores represent texts where TLM is the most confident that it has predicted the correct intents.
+The responses with the highest trustworthiness scores represent texts where TLM is most confident in the accuracy of your LLM’s structured outputs.

 Low Trustworthiness Scores